 Many studies demonstrate that social isolation and social anxiety are closely linked concepts.
-For example, on older adults found a strong negative correlation between their loneliness and their level of anxiety. on children came to the same conclusion: It is probable that increased isolation results in increased levels of anxiety.
+For example, a recent study on older adults found a strong negative correlation between their loneliness and their level of anxiety.
+Another study on children came to the same conclusion: It is probable that increased isolation results in increased levels of anxiety.
 So what is behind this pattern?
 Does social isolation cause anxiety?
 Or is it anxiety that causes us to become more isolated and lonely?

 Social Isolation and Anxiety are a Two Way Street

 In truth, it is likely that both things are true.
 People who experience significant social anxiety commonly withdraw from social situations to reduce their stress.
 However, over time this can make their anxiety even worse, which only makes them more isolated.
 Similarly, someone who becomes isolated has fewer social interactions with others.
 This means they may be slightly more anxious than normal when they next engage with others, further isolating them in the long run.
 In a worst-case scenario, social isolation and your anxieties begin to act as a cycle, leading people into deeper isolation and anxiety as the feedback loop continues.

 Breaking the Cycle of Social Isolation and Anxiety

 Helping someone who is experiencing both social isolation and some degree of anxiety is not an easy task.
 First, you need to identify those at risk or in need of support.
 Then you have to craft a care plan that addresses their unique situation.
 Here’s a breakdown of both key tasks.